flame/hqrrp/README.md

 * LAPACK-compatible pure C code:
   It uses compact WY transformations.
-  The sources are stored in the lapack_compatible_sources folder.
+  The sources are stored in the `lapack_compatible_sources` directory.

 * LAPACK-like libflame code:
   It uses compact UT transformations.
   This code resembles the algorithm in the paper.
-  The sources are stored in the libflame_sources folder.
+  The sources are stored in the `libflame_sources` directory.

 ### Details of LAPACK-compatible pure C code: